Kotlin when expression

 Error:(6, 17) Kotlin: 'when' expression must be exhaustive, add necessary 'else' branch

-Different ways to use when block in Kotlin:
+Different ways to use when the block in Kotlin

 We can use multiple branches in a single one separated by a comma.
 When common logic is shared by some branches then we can combine them in a single branch.
-In the example below, we need to check the entered largebody is planet or not, so we combined all the names of planet in a single branch.
+In the example below, we need to check the entered large body is a planet or not, so we combined all the names of planets in a single branch.
 Anything entered other than planet name will execute the else branch.

-Check the input value in range or not –
+Check the input value in the range or not:

-Using the in or !in operator we can check the range of argument passed in when block. ‘in’ operator in Kotlin is used to check the existence of particular variable or property in a range.
-If the argument lies in a particular range then in operator return true and if the argument does not lies in particular range then !in returns true.
+Using the in or !in operator, we can check the range of argument passed in when block. ‘in’ operator in Kotlin is used to check the existence of a particular variable or property in a range.
+If the argument lies in a particular range then in operator returns true and if the argument does not lie in a particular range then !in returns true.

 Enter the month number of year: 5 It is summer season Enter the month number of year: 14 Enter valid month of year

-Check given variable is of certain type or not –
+Check given variable is of a certain type or not:

 It is a String

-Using when as replacement for an if-else-if chain –
+Using when as a replacement for an if-else-if chain:

-Check that a string contains particular prefix or suffix –
+Check that a string contains a particular prefix or suffix:

 Yes, string started with GeeksforGeeks